 Dr Esolen refers to a wide variety of literature in both books I’ve read which I really appreciate: works by Sigrid Undset, Dostoevsky, Shakespeare, Pieper, Bradbury, Kipling, Dickens, Hugo, Orwell, and Chesterton, for example, but he doesn’t always provide references so if you don’t recognize the characters he’s referring to you’ll have to do some Google Searching.

-Here he references Alexandr Solzhenitsyn’s The Gulag Archipelago (which I’m in the very slow process of re-reading) where the author cites the Soviet criminal code that dealt with any failure to make a denunciation of certain actions.
+Here he references Alexandr Solzhenitsyn’s The Gulag Archipelago (I’ve linked to the abridged version with a foreword by Jordan Peterson) where the author cites the Soviet criminal code that dealt with any failure to make a denunciation of certain actions.
 The powers that be demanded enthusiasm for their revolution and not just a passive acceptance.

 Life Under Compulsion is an important book for parents, anyone who is involved in education, those concerned about the outrage trend in society or the attempt to subject curriculum to the demands of a current political aim.